Check out the top twelve ideas for Spanish Christmas gifts for food lovers!

 The gifts laid out for Christmas in Spain are an odd-shaped bunch.
-Strategically wrapped prongs of ham holders poke out among feebly desguised necks of wine and olive oil bottles.
-Nearly an entire roll of wrapping paper can barely cover the surface of the family sized paella pan and no holiday paper, box or bag can contain the smoky smell coming from the paprika tins.
+Strategically wrapped prongs of ham holders poke out among feebly disguised necks of wine and olive oil bottles.
+Nearly an entire roll of wrapping paper can barely cover the surface of the family-sized paella pan and no holiday paper, box or bag can contain the smoky smell coming from the paprika tins.

-For foodies Spain holds the megaload of awesome Christmas presents.
-The traditional cooking, carving and serving items I’ve found here have been huge its with my family back in the States and friends around the world.
+For foodies, Spain holds the mega load of awesome Christmas presents.
+The traditional cooking, carving and serving items I’ve found here have been huge hits with my family back in the States and friends around the world.
 The best part about these gifts for me is the little slice of Spanish culture they bring with them.
 Each food item and kitchen gadget has a storied history that makes opening presents on Christmas morning even more interesting.

 Whether you are doing your Christmas shopping in Spain or online, these 12 items are pretty easy to find, easy to mail and sure to add a little taste of Spain to your holidays.

-Think of eating Iberian Spanish ham like drinking really good wine.
-If you gulp down a giant swig, you loose the flavor of the wine.
+Think of eating Iberian Spanish ham-like drinking really good wine.
+If you gulp down a giant swig, you lose the flavor of the wine.
 Same with jamón.
 If you slice off a thick chunk, most of the magic is lost.

 Enter jamoneros.
 A jamonero is a specially designed stand that holds cured ham legs in the perfect position to be expertly sliced into those nearly see-through shavings of pure Iberian ham goodness.
 This thin slicing allows the flavors of the ham to really shine as the small pieces nearly dissolve on the tongue.
 Without a jamonero it is nearly impossible to properly slice a ham leg (trust me, I’ve tried and failed miserably!).